USS Hayler: Ship's crest

 According to the U.S. Navy, Haylers crest is representative of Vice Admiral Hayler's inspiring leadership, his dedication to his country, his proficiency as a naval officer, and of the history and traditions of the naval service.

 The gold stars on the blue background in the upper area of the shield symbolize the many Pacific Island Campaigns Admiral Hayler participated in as a commanding officer, and as a commander of a cruiser division during World War II.
 The stars also represent the numerous awards he received, some repeated two and three times.
 The chevron is a symbol of strength and support, and the blue crosses represent the Admirals's three Navy Crosses, an award for valour exceeded only by the Medal of Honor.

 The crossed red battle axes are a symbol of strength and resourcefulness under fire, and represent Admiral Hayler's wartime service.
 The two stars they bear are in recognition of the Silver and Bronze Stars awarded to Admiral Hayler for valour.
 The bomb represents naval firepower, gunfire support and anti-aircraft fire, and symbolizes the contributions of Admiral Hayler to the development of naval ordnance at the outbreak of World War II.

 The anchor refers to the fleet, and Admiral Hayler's efforts toward its strength and safety.
 The predominant colors, red, white, and blue, are representative of the national flag, and Admiral Hayler's patriotism and loyalty to the flag and the nation it represents.

 The ship's motto "Courageous in Conflict" exemplifies the ardent professionalism and steadfast leadership that characterized Vice Admiral Hayler's career and now serves as the watchword to guide HAYLER sailors.

 Service history

 On 23 October 1988, Hayler was in collision with the West German replenishment tanker Rhön.
 Hayler was badly damaged aft, and was under repair at Rosyth Dockyard, Scotland, until 20 November.

 The ship was assigned escort duties for the USS La Moure County (LST-1194) as it accidentally ran aground near the coast of Caleta Cifuncho Bay, Chile in the pre-dawn hours of 12 September 2000 during a routine amphibious training operation with a sister vessel, the Chilean Valdiva.

+Fate

-FateHayler was decommissioned 25 August 2003 at Norfolk Naval Shipyard, Portsmouth, Va.
+Hayler was decommissioned 25 August 2003 at Norfolk Naval Shipyard, Portsmouth, Va.
 She was stricken from the Naval Vessel Register on 6 April 2004 and sunk as a target on 13 November 2004, during the 2004 Sink Exercise.